mathspp/mathspp/pages/02.blog/longest-unique-substring/item.md

     return longest
 ```

-_Finally_, we can also say that we don't need to consider values of `end` that are too close to `start`, as those will produce substrings that are shorter than what the currently longest unique substring is.
+_Finally_, we can also say that we don't need to consider values of `stop` that are too close to `start`, as those will produce substrings that are shorter than what the currently longest unique substring is.
 Hence, we can make yet another change to the second loop:

 ```py